Happy Friday, Ladies!

 Is your current wardrobe reflective of the style you love?

 If not, what is your motivation for making purchases?
 (Sale price, impulse, need, etc.)

 What do you have more of, basics or trends?

 For example, my Pinterest board is primarily neutral and solid colors, yet I had at least a dozen printed blouses and tops hanging in my closet when I first did this.
 There was nothing wrong with them, except I wouldn’t say I like many patterns, and I wasn’t wearing them.

 So why do I keep buying them?
 In my case, I needed variety.
 I was also using Stitch Fix and saved many pieces they sent because they were okay and fit.

 Once I completed the exercise, I permitted myself to let go of what didn’t fit into my style.

-You may not have many things in your current wardrobe that reflect your current style.
+You may not have many things in your current wardrobe that reflect your style.
 (If you do, you’re way ahead of most of us!)